-Once you have a letter of offer confirming you have been accepted into the program you’ve selected, you need to apply through your agency.
+Once you have a letter of offer confirming you have been accepted into the program from your chosen university, you need to apply through your agency.

-Agencies select candidates who meet the selection guidelines for interview with the Sir Roland Wilson Foundation selection panel.
+Agencies will select the candidates they wish to put forward for shortlisting and interview by the Sir Roland Wilson Foundation selection panel.

 Agencies look for the following attributes when selecting applicants for shortlisting:

-The Sir Roland Wilson Foundation selection panel review the nominations and invite shortlisted candidates to interviews.
+The Sir Roland Wilson Foundation selection panel reviews the nominations and invites shortlisted candidates to interview.

 Stage 4: Outcomes

 Successful candidates will be offered a Pat Turner Scholarship to commence in July 2023 (Intake 1) or February 2024 (Intake 2).

-Scholars and their agency enter into a Deed of Agreement that outlines what the scholar and their agency agree to while they are on scholarship.
+Scholars and their agency enter into a Deed of Agreement.

-Scholars are paid their normal salary by their agency for the duration of their scholarship.
+Scholars are paid their salary by their agency for the duration of their scholarship.
 Taxation, superannuation and other employment conditions continue to apply and are outlined in the Deed of Agreement.
 The Australian Public Service Commission can provide advice on individual Deeds of Agreement to scholars and agencies.